 Overview of technology and media used in K-12 eLearning environments.
 Covers types of media, learning settings, instructional strategies, and visual principles as well as current and future trends.
 Usage of audio and video technology included.
-Prerequisites: None.
+Prerequisites: Must hold a Career and Technical Education (CTE), provisional or standard elementary, secondary or special education teaching certificate, or permission of Department or Division.